-US stocks poised to trade in a tight range
+US stocks slip as investors digest quarterly reports

 |NASDAQ COMPOSITE INDEX

+Tuesday's market action followed a record-setting session the previous day.
 The benchmark S&P 500 and Nasdaq indexes both hit new records Monday, but the Dow remained the laggard.

 Financial stocks led the gains in the S&P 500, climbing 1.2 percent with Citigroup and Bank of America among the best performers.